SalesCraft-Kyle-Na/posts/custom-types-in-lwc-lightning-datatable/README.md

 Hi guys,
-Today I gonna show you how to define a custom data type in lightning-datatable and how to use it.
+How to define a custom data type in lightning-datatable and how to use it?
+Let's begin!

 ## What lightning-datatable is?